 - The prevalence of chronic conditions increases with age.
 Of Californians age 65 or older, 70% have at least one chronic condition, compared to 26% of those age 18 to 39.

 - The proportion of California adults with chronic conditions varied by region.
 About 45% of adults in the Inland Empire, San Joaquin Valley, and Northern and Sierra Counties had at least one chronic condition, compared to 36% of adults in Orange County.

-The complete report, as well as the 2007 edition, is available under Document Downloads.
+The complete report, all the charts found in the report, and the 2007 edition, are available under Document Downloads.